velodrome-finance/superchain-contracts/SPECIFICATION.md

 #### Root Hyperlane Message Module
 - Supports the sending of messages cross chain via Hyperlane.
-- Deposit and withdraw messages are executed sequentially, enforced by a nonce.
 - For token bridging transactions, the module is given permission to burn tokens on the root chain.

 #### Token Bridge